knuton/driver/Readme.md

 The command will trigger a fresh build and start a release script.
 The release script expects to release from a clean working tree.
 It will ask for a version number to use for the release and cross-check it with that in `package.json` and the tag of `HEAD`.
 If all is well, it will upload the release assets to S3.

+#### Release Channels

+Release channels allow several lines of the software to coexist, for example in order to allow early internal testing of development versions.
+A driver built for one channel will only ever update itself to new versions on the same channel.

+A release channel can be set via environment variable:

+- `RELEASE_CHANNEL=stable npm run release`

+When no release channel is set, the channel will default to `internal` on `master` and `dev` on all other branches.

 ## Contact

 Adarsh Amirtham <adarsh@dividat.com>, Dividat GmbH